 Justice Carlos G. Muñiz

 Justice Carlos G. Muñiz was appointed to the Florida Supreme Court by Governor Ron DeSantis on January 22, 2019, becoming the 89th Justice since statehood was granted in 1845.
-Prior to joining the Court, he served on the staff of Secretary Betsy DeVos as the presidentially-appointed, Senate-confirmed general counsel of the United States Department of Education, where he led the Office of the General Counsel and provided legal and policy advice to the United States Secretary of Education and to other senior department officials.
+Prior to joining the Court, he served on the staff of Secretary Betsy DeVos as the presidentially-appointed, Senate-confirmed general counsel of the United States Department of Education.

-In addition to his service in the Attorney General’s Office, Justice Muñiz held positions of responsibility throughout Florida state government.
-He served as deputy general counsel in the Office of Governor Jeb Bush, as a deputy chief of staff and counsel in the Office of the Speaker of the Florida House of Representatives, and as general counsel of the Florida Department of Financial Services; and as deputy general counsel to Governor Jeb Bush.
+In addition to working as an attorney in the federal government and in private practice, Justice Muñiz had an extensive career in Florida state government.
+He served as the deputy attorney general and chief of staff to Attorney General Pam Bondi; as deputy chief of staff and counsel in the Office of the Speaker of the Florida House of Representatives; as general counsel of the Department of Financial Services; and as deputy general counsel to Governor Jeb Bush.

 Justice Muñiz is a graduate of the University of Virginia and of Yale Law School.
-Upon receipt of his law degree, he clerked for Judge José A. Cabranes of the U.S. Court of Appeals for the Second Circuit and for Judge Thomas A. Flannery of the U.S. District Court for the District of Columbia.
+After law school, he clerked for Judge José A. Cabranes of the U.S. Court of Appeals for the Second Circuit and for Judge Thomas A. Flannery of the U.S. District Court for the District of Columbia.

 The phone number is (850) 488-0007.
 His judicial assistant is Brooke Conlan.
 The staff attorneys are Emily Percival and Jessica Poarch.
 The mailing address is 500 South Duval Street, Tallahassee FL 32399-1925.

 All inquiries about this page: email@example.com